 28% of U.S. Greenhouse Gas Emissions

 are generated by the transportation sector, according to the U.S. EPA – the most of any sector.
 In California, medium- and heavy-duty on-road vehicles account for just 7% of all registered vehicles but 32% of NOx Emissions, according to CARB's 2020 Mobile Source Strategy.

 Building the Green Economy to Meet Climate Goals

 HVIP is a key component of the California Air Resources Board’s Low Carbon Transportation and Air Quality Improvement Program, funding the technologies needed to meet California’s 2030 and 2050 climate goals.

-Vehicles and Natural Gas Engines that HVIP has helped deploy (including over 6,000 already on the road and 1,000 still in the process of being built).
+Vehicles and Natural Gas Engines that HVIP has helped deploy.
 Funded technologies have included hybrids, natural gas, and a variety of zero-emission battery-electric and hydrogen fuel cell vehicles, as well as those powered with electric power takeoff (ePTO).

 Additional dollars of other public and private spending toward these purchases — over $5 for every $1 of HVIP investment.
 Leveraged private spending represents purchases redirected from traditional technologies to clean technologies.